-This video is from my course "Conflict Management: A step-by-step recipe to reduce and solve conflicts" which is on super-sale until Monday!
-Click here for more info and the discounted price.
+This video is from my course "Conflict Management: A step-by-step recipe to reduce and solve conflicts".

 Although most of us like to think that we are logical, thinking creatures who make up our minds based on our intelligence.
 The truth is that we shift back and forth between emotional and logical state all the time.

 So in this video, I’m gonna explain the differences between those two states.
 And how our thinking and our actions tend to change from one state to the other.
 And then I’ll talk about what we can do to try to influence others to go into the state we want the conversation to happen in.

 When we are in an emotional state, we tend to make up our minds based on the emotions we experience in that moment, combined with our deep-seated wants and desires.
 In emotional states, we tend to think more about the here and now.
 And less about the future.

 Conversations in emotional states are great when we want to connect with someone on an intimate level.
 Or on something they have over-all positive thinking about.